Skip to main content

 • Requires an iPhone — seniors without a paired iPhone lose most smart features

-• 18-hour battery is worst in category for continuous fall detection overnight
+• 18-hour battery requires daily charging; continuous fall detection overnight needs careful habit management

 The Verdict